 QCD Sum-Rules Studies of Exotic Hadrons

-The research of the theoretical particle physics group (Derek Harnett and Robin Kleiv) deals with bound states of quarks and gluons, called hadrons.
+The research of the theoretical particle physics group deals with bound states of quarks and gluons, called hadrons.
 The most familiar hadrons are the neutron and proton, which are found in the atomic nucleus.
 However, more unusual exotic hadrons are predicted to exist; in fact, experiments have recently discovered particles that are widely suspected to be exotic hadrons.
 Research performed in the theoretical high energy physics group at UFV will help to ascertain the true identities of these recently discovered particles.

 The strong nuclear force is the interaction responsible for binding protons and neutrons together inside atomic nuclei, or, on a more fundamental level, for binding quarks together inside the protons and neutrons themselves.
 The well-established theory that governs the strong force is called quantum chromodynamics (QCD).
 In it, the interaction between quarks is mediated by the exchange of particles called gluons.